nikerla/vc-content/pages/businessfeatures/b2b-ecommerce-platform.md

 			<h2 class="sub-title">B2B eCommerce Software: Checkout and Order Management</h2>
             <div class="col-w">
                 <div class="col __col-50 text" style="margin-top: 0; padding-right: 20px;">
-                    Unlike the standardized B2C checkout which is singularly focused upon conversion, the <a href="/glossary/b2b-ecommerce-companies-websites">B2B site's</a> checkout is complex, often comprised of a confluence of tasks and conditions.
-Decisions typically require the integration of multiple people and systems often involving lines of credit, permissions, price lists, contracts, etc. This process can vary greatly from company to company and depends upon the needs specific to the business.
-Consequently, the B2B ecommerce solutions must be sufficiently flexible such that it enables the company to customize the platform to meet its unique needs.
-In so doing, the engine must simultaneously integrate people and systems. as well as be equipped with a document based order management module.
-The Virto Commerce B2B ecommerce software has the <a href="/shopping-cart">order/checkout engine</a> that satisfies all of these specification requirements.
-This elegant combination of flexibility and integration constitutes the ideal order/checkout engine rendering an order process which is both complete and transparent.
+                    Unlike the standardized B2C check out which is singularly focused on conversion, the  <a href="/glossary/b2b-ecommerce-companies-websites">B2B site's</a> checkout is complex, often comprised of a confluence of tasks and conditions.
+Decisions typically require the input from multiple people and systems often involving lines of credit, permissions, price lists, contracts, etc. This process can vary greatly from company to company and depends on the needs specific to the business.
+                    <p>Consequently, the B2B ecommerce solutions must be sufficiently flexible so that it enables the company to customize the platform in order to meet its unique needs.
+In doing so, the engine must simultaneously integrate input from people and systems, as well as be equipped with a document based order management module. </p>
+                    <p>The Virto Commerce B2B ecommerce software has the <a href="/shopping-cart">order/checkout engine</a> that satisfies all of these specification requirements.
+This elegant combination of flexibility and integration constitutes the ideal order/check out engine rendering an order process which is both complete and transparent.</p>
                 </div>
                 <div class="col __col-50">
                     <img alt="B2B ecommerce software" src="/assets/images/checkout.png" itemprop="primaryImageOfPage" />